AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/view-show-parent-tasks-4-levels.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: View: show parent tasks up to 4 levels deep
+title: "View: show parent tasks up to 4 levels deep"
 description: This task view shows the task name in the first column and (if they exist) up to 4 parent tasks in separate columns in the same list.
 ---